denisalevi/bib4llm/README.md

 ## Features

-- Extracts text from PDF attachments into markdown format
+- Extracts text and figures from PDF attachments into markdown and PNG formats using [PyMuPDF4LLM](https://pymupdf.readthedocs.io/en/latest/pymupdf4llm/)
-- Extracts figures to PNG format (currently using [PyMuPDF4LLM](https://pymupdf.readthedocs.io/en/latest/pymupdf4llm/))
 - Watches BibTeX file for changes and automatically updates the converted files
 - Developed with [Zotero](https://www.zotero.org/) + [BetterBibTeX](https://retorque.re/zotero-better-bibtex/) for [Cursor AI](https://www.cursor.com/) in mind, but may work with other reference managers' BibTeX exports (depending on their `file` field format) and for other LLM-based processing